prabhjotsingh10/ECommerce/README.md

 # Ecommerce Checkout Page

 This is a single page web application named Ecommerce checkout which is used to calculate the total bill for a user who is checking out from the store.
-The main emphasis was mainlty on functionality and concepts of javascript.
+The main emphasis was mainly on functionality and concepts of javascript.

 ## Getting Started